dcunited001/dcunited001.github.io/_posts/2016-05-31-the-nature-of-god.md

 familiarize ourselves with aspects of this entity.
 From the study of philosophy and higher-order phenomena, one’s mind invariably converges towards this entity outside time and space.
-However it’s approached, as one navigates it’s myriad of infinitely complicated infinities, more generalized tools of thought and reason become available.
+However it’s approached, as one navigates its myriad of infinitely complicated infinities, more generalized tools of thought and reason become available.
 How one cultivates their own connection is almost irrelevant.
 Cognizance of this being empowers one to wield light against darkness and love to